dbayardAWS/lakeform_labs/Part3.md

 ![screen](images/lf21.png)

+Once you the permissions are created, you should see a screen like this:

 ![screen](images/lf22.png)

 ## Congratulations.

-You have created 2 databases in Lake Formation and granted the Glue Crawler permissions to add tables to them.
+And you have registered the two S3 locations that we will use later in this lab.
+You have created two databases in Lake Formation and granted the Glue Crawler permissions to add tables to them.
 Next we will use the Glue Crawler to add some tables.

 Proceed onto [Part 4](Part4.md)